Mammoth Cave National Park Kentucky, USA Travel Guide

 Decide what makes sense to rent.
 Canoes and kayaks rent from local outfitters near the park.
 This generally holds more practicality than transporting your own.

 Remember these items for a smoother trip.
-If you fly to Kentucky or anticipate long car drives, a neck pillow, eye mask, and earplugs make for comfort and rest during travel.
+If you take a flight to Kentucky or anticipate long car drives, a support pillow for the neck, eye mask, and earplugs make for comfort and rest while traveling.

 Contribute to sustainable travel.
 Most common items exist in nearby towns like Cave City and Bowling Green.